 In this unit, students examine the complex nature of psychological development, including situations where psychological development may not occur as expected.
-Students examine the contribution that classical and contemporary knowledge from Western and non-Western societies, including Aboriginal and Torres Strait Islander peoples, has made to an understanding of psychological development and to the development of psychological models and theories used to predict and explain the development of thoughts, emotions and behaviours.
+Students examine the contribution that classical and contemporary knowledge from Western and non-Western societies has made to an understanding of psychological development and to the development of psychological models and theories used to predict and explain the development of thoughts, emotions and behaviours.
 They investigate the structure and functioning of the human brain and the role it plays in mental processes and behaviour and explore brain plasticity and the influence that brain damage may have on a person's psychological functioning.
 Students complete an investigate into how science is used to explore and validate contemporary psychological research questions.